Aliases for BAD Gene

 GeneCards Summary for BAD Gene

 BAD (BCL2-Associated Agonist Of Cell Death) is a Protein Coding gene.
-Diseases associated with BAD include endometrial cancer and pancreatic cancer.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include protein heterodimerization activity and protein kinase binding.
+Diseases associated with BAD include pharyngoconjunctival fever and adrenal cortical adenocarcinoma.
+Among its related pathways are PI3K-Akt signaling pathway and PI3K/AKT Signaling in Cancer.
+GO annotations related to this gene include protein heterodimerization activity and lipid binding.

 UniProtKB/Swiss-Prot for BAD Gene

 Promotes cell death.
 Successfully competes for the binding to Bcl-X(L), Bcl-2 and Bcl-W, thereby affecting the level of heterodimerization of these proteins with BAX.
 Can reverse the death repressor activity of Bcl-X(L), but not that of Bcl-2 (By similarity).
 Appears to act as a link between growth factor receptor signaling and the apoptotic pathways.